drufball/yosai/_drafts/save-tetsujin.md

 Denri looked to Eizo.
 She got the sense he should do the talking while they were here.

-"We were hoping to purchase some tracking equipment that we saw a group of Heroes using.
+"We were hoping to purchase some tracking equipment that we saw a group of heroes using.
 We do not know who made the equipment, but we know it was made here."

 "There are several zeppelins currently docked that sell tracking equipment.
 They are scattered, though."